guardian/facia-tool/public/client-v2/README.md

 If you would like to overwrite types that are previously installed to newer versions that have been updated in the project pass the `--overwrite` flag to the above command.

+If you want to run flow to check for type errors, run `yarn flow`.